halfflat/arblang-draft/outline/arblang-proposal.md

 >
 > _comparison-base_ ::= _algebraic-expr_ | `(` _expression_ `)`

 A compound boolean expression of the form `expr₁ or expr₂` is well defined only if the types of `expr₁` and `expr₂` are both boolean.
 The value is false if both `expr₁` and `expr₂` have value false, and true otherwise.
-The `or` operation can be considered to be left associative, but the `or` operation is both commutative and associative, and consequently there is no ambiguity resulting in expression evaluation order.
+The `or` operation can be considered to be left associative, but the `or` operation is both commutative and associative.

 The boolean operator `and` has higher precedence than that of `or`, and `expr₁ and expr₂` has value true iff `expr₁` has value true and `expr₂` has value true.
 The expression is ill-formed if `expr₁` or `expr₂` do not have type boolean.
 Similarly to `or`, the operator can be considered to be left-associative, but there is no ambiguity regardless.